top of page

 This module explores considerations for anti-ableist program design, including administrative commitments as well as approaches for training teachers and teaching artists throughout their careers.

-• Featured Panel Interview: Lachi, Erin Hoppe, Lauren Stichter, Hannah Wong
+• Featured panel video interview: Lachi, Erin Hoppe, Lauren Stichter, Hannah Wong

 Module 15: Conclusion: Toward a More Just Arts Education